gametimesf/GTConstants/README.md

 # GTConstants

-A Constant and Localizable strings manager that allow for easy production & beta developemnt with the additional capability of overriding values from your server
+A Constant and Localizable strings manager that allow for easy production & beta development with the additional capability of overriding values from your server

 ## Installation